Eeva™ The Science Behind Eeva

 The science behind Eeva came from groundbreaking research conducted at Stanford University and published in the highly regarded scientific journal Nature Biotechnology (October 2010).
 The renowned team of researchers systematically measured 3 distinct time periods in early human development and were able to predict on day 2 which embryos would continue development through day 5 (blastocyst) with a high degree of accuracy.

-Auxogyn has developed the Eeva Test enabled by intelligent software that automatically analyzes embryo development against these scientifically and clinically validated cell-division time periods.
+Auxogyn has developed the Eeva system for time-lapse imaging along with uniquely intelligent Eeva software that automatically analyzes embryo development against these scientifically and clinically validated cell-division time periods.
 Eeva’s software not only provides novel quantitative information, but it ensures consistent measurements to assess embryo development versus the manual methods used today in IVF clinical practice.

 Auxogyn recently completed a multi-center, 160-patient clinical trial to validate the safety and efficacy of Eeva.
 The results showed that Eeva is safe and can predict an embryo’s ability to develop into a blastocyst.
 These results and other supporting data from the study have been used for regulatory filings in Europe and the United States.